turingschool/backend-curriculum-site/module1/lessons/ruby_project_etiquette_part2.md

  "/Users/your_username/.rvm/rubies/ruby-2.3.0/lib/ruby/2.3.0/x86_64-darwin15"]
 ```

-The default `$LOAD_PATH` will contain Ruby itself, files in the standard library (hence we can `require "date"` without a path), **as well as our current directory**.
+The default `$LOAD_PATH` will contain Ruby itself, files in the standard library (hence we can `require "pry"` without a path), **as well as our current directory**.
 This is why `require`, by default, works relative to the place from which you code is *being run*, and thus why we should try to stick with the habit of running code from project root.

 Your OS has a similar construct called `PATH` which it uses to find executable commands.
 Check it out by running `echo $PATH` at your terminal.
 This is how it knows what to execute when we type a simple command like `git`